truong2710-cyber/truong2710-cyber/README.md

-- 🔭 I’m currently studying Computer Science at HUST
+- 🔭 I graduated from HUST in Computer Science
 - 🌱 I’m currently interested in Deep Learning
 - 🤔 I’m looking for help with Deep Learning
 - 📫 How to reach me: https://www.facebook.com/truongvu2710/